solovyov-private/base/linux.md

 unzip -p {filename} > ...
 ```

-- find file in zip archives
+- find file by name in zip archives
 ```
 for f in *.zip; do unzip -l "$f" | grep TEXT && echo "Found in: $f"; done
 ```